RubenBarseghyan/Twilight_Task/README.md

-This project is a web-based application built using **Next.js** and **React** to visualize infection data, including statistics on malware distribution, operating systems, and infection timelines.
+This project is a web-based application built using **Next.js 14.2.13** to visualize infection data, including statistics on malware distribution, operating systems, and infection timelines.
 It also provides domain search functionality and allows users to load more data dynamically.

 ## Key Features